 In almost all situations, a coaching process will contain several steps:

 - During the initial contracting, a general understanding is reached with the client, the Boss, and the HR professional about what is to be accomplished by the coaching.

 - This is usually followed by a period of data-gathering to determine the overall pattern of strengths and challenge areas to help the client set goals for improvements.

 - Interviews, online surveys, and multiple perspectives create a richer picture for the client about what needs improvement.

 - Using this information, the coaching process moves into more of an implementation and action planning phase in which I encourage the client to explore new behaviors, ideas, and feelings to add to his or her repertoire of adaptable responses to new situations.

 - Finally, when the coaching program is wrapped up, we evaluate the overall outcome for both the client and the organization.
 A typical coaching engagement may take 6 to 8 months and consist of several coaching sessions per month.

 My book, co-authored with Robert J. Lee, Executive Coaching: A Guide for the HR Professional, was written to help clients, their bosses, and HR professionals understand what coaching is all about and how to become more savvy consumers of coaching services.

-My recent book, Developing Women Leaders: A Guide for Men and Women in Organizations, published in 2009 by Wiley/Blackwell, was written as a practical guide to help men and women improve their work relationships, partner to create the next generation of leaders, and improve the performance of their organizations.
+My second book, Developing Women Leaders: A Guide for Men and Women in Organizations, published in 2009 by Wiley/Blackwell, was written as a practical guide to help men and women improve their work relationships, partner to create the next generation of leaders, and improve the performance of their organizations.